raphaelladinig/nvim-projectmanager/README.md

 - Load templates

-- Telescope integration

-## Commands
+## Usage

 - ### PMCreateProject

-  Creates a new project in the default_project_dir and changes the working directory.
+  Creates a new project in the default_project_dir and changes the working directory, you can enter a full path to create a Project outside of the default_project_dir.

 - ### PMProjects